mlk2991/anonymous/README.rst

 3.2 Don't readily open any file (e.g. PDF, pictures, videos) no matter who sent it
 ----------------------------------------------------------------------------------

-If you need to open the file, do it on a controlled computer where the **WiFi is turned off.** Then check the file with a packet analyzer (e.g.
+If you need to open the file, do it on an air gap computer where the **WiFi is turned off.** Then check the file with a packet analyzer (e.g.
 Wireshark) by looking if it tries to communicate with the outside world.
 If it does, you dodged a bullet but then the fun begins to investigate